This site requires javascript to be enabled.

 Using MyCheckout hosted payment pages

 If you're looking for the quickest way to accept Trustly payments, our MyCheckout hosted payment pages is the optimal solution.
-By using this product, you'll be able to smoothly process payments and provide your customers with a convenient, hassle-free payment experience.
+By using this product, you'll be able to smoothly process payments and provide your consumers with a convenient, hassle-free payment experience.

 To initiate the desired action, execute POST /v1/{merchantId}/hostedcheckouts API call.
 This request enables you to interact with the hosted checkouts functionality, allowing seamless integration and customization for an enhanced user experience.